Local Outdoor Recreation Educators

 Midwest Mountaineering

-Midwest Mountaineering is another locally-grown outdoor retailer.
+Midwest Mountaineering is an independent outdoor retailer in downtown Minneapolis.
 They’ve been around since 1970 (if you want a fun read, check out their About Us page).
 They offer classes in three main areas:

 • Lecture-style classes on topics like canoeing the BWCA, rock climbing, backpacking and hiking.